Multi-Objective Tweezers in Scattering Media

 A direct application of the Schrödinger-Robertson uncertainty relation \cite{schrodinger1999heisenberg}, combined with the Bhatia-Davis inequality \cite{bhatia2000better}, yields the following bound:

 Here, the symmetrized covariance is

 and $[\bold{A},\bold{B}]$ and $\{\bold{A},\bold{B}\}$ denote the commutator and anti-commutator, respectively.
 The right-hand side of \cref{eq:SR-Pareto} cannot vanish unless the expectation value of the commutator vanishes and the two GWS matrices are uncorrelated in the chosen input state.
-In particular, the case $\epsilon_\alpha=\epsilon_\beta=0$ corresponds to the situation where the two matrices share the same eigenstate associated with their respective maximal eigenvalues, which is very non-generic.
-This inequality highlights that the two objectives cannot be simultaneously optimized: reducing the deficit for one inevitably increases the other, which is precisely the trade-off structure captured by the Pareto front.
+In particular, the case $\epsilon_\alpha=\epsilon_\beta=0$ requires the two matrices to share the same eigenstate associated with their respective maximal eigenvalues, a highly non-generic condition. \cref{eq:SR-Pareto} therefore provides a rigorous state-dependent witness of incompatibility: driving one objective closer to its optimum generically restricts how closely the other can approach its own.
+The Pareto front then identifies the optimal achievable compromises within this constrained landscape, while the corresponding GWS solutions generate strongly directed forces that are exceptionally unlikely to arise from random inputs.

-\paragraph{Constrained optimization---} Another interesting problem is the one of maximizing the expectation value of a given $\bold{Q}_\alpha$ while enforcing $N_c$ constraints on the expectation value of other objectives $\bold{Q}_{\beta_i}$:

-where ``$\triangleright$'' can signify ``='', ``$\leq$'' or ``$\geq$''.
-This is known as a complex-valued homogeneous quadratically constrained quadratic program, and is generally an NP-hard problem for $N_c>2$ \cite{huangRankConstrainedSeparableSemidefinite2010,luoSemidefiniteRelaxationQuadratic2010}.
-However, local optima are generally easy to find, enabling the selective manipulation of objects.